 Rather than doing the usual company-wide grand unveiling of the redesigned website once it’s all done, consider getting people involved earlier on in the process.
 Your website has an impact on all aspects of your business, and everyone who works with it (and with customers) should be aware of what’s going to change.
 For example:

-- UX and design teams will need to make sure the user experience isn’t compromised and will have crucial insight into which design elements need adding, changing, or re-doing
+- UX and design teams will need to make sure the user experience isn’t compromised and will have crucial insight into which website design elements need adding, changing, or re-doing

-- Content and copywriting teams will be in charge of new copy and editorial decisions, and will need to know where their content is displayed and how much space they’ve got to work with
+- Content and copywriting teams will be in charge of new copy and editorial decisions, and will need to know where their new content is displayed and how much space they’ve got to work with

 - Sales reps may currently use the website to capture target leads, and will need to know the ins and outs of its updated structure

 - Support and success teams will need to understand where to direct customers who are looking for information or issue resolution

 ⚠️ Why this is important: bringing cross-functional teams onboard for a redesign helps you get buy-in and support throughout a process that will inevitably impact them in the long run.
 Folks from outside your team will also have valuable insight that you missed: for example, your sales and success reps speak to your customers day-in, day out, and are one of the best sources of data when building user personas or working with the drivers/barriers/hooks framework.

 I will talk to someone internally on the sales team [and] on the marketing team.
 I'll do a short interview with them, where I'm just trying to get the context behind who these [customers] might actually be.
 What do they come looking for?
 What pain points or objections do they have?